 You’ll be so glad that you saved a taste of summer.

 Preserve the summer bounty by roasting your tomatoes, and freezing them.
-Then you can make pastas, pizzas, soups and more from the flavorful tomatoes all winter long.
+Then you can make this simple but flavorful pasta any time of year.

 coarse salt